axibase/atsd/rule-engine/derived.md

 series e:${entity} m:disk_free=${100 - value} ${commandTags} ms:${timestamp}
 ```

-> If **Check on Exit** is enabled for a time-based window, events can be caused by exiting commands and the `timestamp` field returns the time of the oldest command, rounded to seconds.
+> If **Check on Exit** is turned on, some status change events are caused by oldest commands being removed from the window.
+In such cases the `timestamp` field contains the time of the existing command, rounded to seconds.

 To round the input time to seconds, use `s:` seconds parameter and [`floor`](functions.md#mathematical) function: